-Here’s why you lose your internet connection when you make or receive a phone call and how to fix it:
+Here’s why you lose your internet connection when you get a phone call and how to fix it:

 When this happens, it is because your phone is using older voice communication methods and systems.

-So if you want to learn all about why you lose your internet connection when you make or receive a phone call and how to prevent this, then this article is for you.
+So if you want to learn all about why you lose your internet connection when receiving a phone call, then this article is for you.

 What Is VoLTE and How Does It Prevent Losing Your Internet Connection When You Make a Call?